The Post-Crescent: Ownership

 Post Publishing owned the newspaper from 1920 until it was purchased by Gillett Communications on August 1, 1984, and was also a former owner of WLUK (Channel 11) in Green Bay, Wisconsin, Marquette, Michigan's WLUC (Channel 6), WEAU (Channel 13) in Eau Claire, and Rochester, New York's WOKR (Channel 13).
 Gillett sold the newspaper four months later to Thomson Newspapers, while the television stations were sold to various parties.
 Thomson owned the paper until it was sold to Gannett on July 21, 2000.

-In January 2018, Gannett announced plans to move the Post-Crescents printing operation from Appleton to Gannett's facility in Milwaukee.
-In May 2022, Gannett shifted the printing of the Post-Crescent and all the chain's Wisconsin newspapers to Peoria, Illinois.
+In January 2018, Gannett announced plans to move the Post-Crescents printing operation from Appleton to Gannett's facility in Milwaukee, a facility closed itself in May 2022, when Gannett shifted the printing operations of its "USA Today Wisconsin" papers to the Journal Star in Peoria, Illinois, with press time moving to the early evening to accommodate the changes; physical Saturday editions of the paper had also ended at the beginning of 2022.

 Circulation

 The circulation at the 1920 merger was 7,000.
 It grew to 40,000 by 1960 (when Appleton's population was 48,000).
 The circulation in 2003 was 53,600 on weekdays, more than 61,000 on Saturdays and nearly 70,000 on Sundays.